The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 Swimmers on Bull Island

 I draw the line at winter swimming, but I do kiteboard here.
 Dollymount Beach is Dublin's kitesurfing capital.
 When the wind's right, it's world class.
-Picture yourself gliding above the waves, Howth Head on one side, Wicklow Mountains on the other.
-Pure Magic runs the lessons (yes, that's actually their name) and they're brilliant at getting beginners up and riding.
-Plus you'll meet some proper Dublin characters who think wetsuits are acceptable everyday wear.
+Pure Magic Watersports runs the lessons.
+Do a lesson here!

 Or you can just walk the Bull Wall, which is what all the locals do.
 With views all across Dublin Bay and a brisk sea air.
-Then enjoy a coffee at the coffee shop in a shipping container, Happy Out.
+Then enjoy a coffee in a shipping container, Happy Out.
 You can visit the other shop on my Sea Tour.

 Walk Along the Bull Wall in Dollymount